16 Best Beaches in San Diego for Families with Kids of All Ages

 Aerial view of this pretty San Diego beach

 Guests of L’Auberge Del Mar have a private path that leads across the street to this beach.
-Those using the beach valet at Fairmont Grand Del Mar will be set up with chairs, umbrellas, and bottled water at 18th Street.
-You can read more in my guide to Del Mar beaches.
+If you’re using the beach valet at Fairmont Grand Del Mar, it will be set up with chairs, umbrellas, and bottled water at 18th Street.

 6. Torrey Pines State Beach